dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-16-level-17.md

 ### Solution

-We know there that the service that we need is running in the range 31,000–32,000.
-We can find all services in that range using `nmap` command.
+We know there that the service that we need is running in the range of 31,000–32,000.
+We can find all services in that range using Nmap.

 The -T4 flag is used to increase the speed of the scan while the -p flag is used to specify the ports and the -sV flag is used to identify the versions of the services.

-_(For more information on the various flags provided by nmap refer to the attached resources)_
+_(For more information on the various flags provided by Nmap refer to the attached resources)_

 ```
 bandit16@bandit:~$ nmap -sV -T4 -p 31000-32000 localhost